RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 {% include toc title="Table of Contents" %}

-If you need help with anything regarding this tutorial, please join [the Wii Mini Hacking Discord server](https://discord.gg/6ryxnkS) (recommended)
+If you need help with anything regarding this tutorial, please join [the Wii mini Hacking Discord server](https://discord.gg/6ryxnkS) (recommended)
 {: .notice--info}

 ![BlueBomb](/images/bluebomb.png)

-Bluebomb is an exploit intended for Wii and Wii Mini Modding that takes advantage of an exploit in the Bluetooth adapter.
-It's made by Fullmetal5 and it is the only exploit that works for the Wii Mini but it can be used on the original Wii as well.
-It can be used to recover from certain bricks on the Wii or Wii mini as well, such as BannerBrick.
+Bluebomb is an exploit intended for Wii and Wii mini Modding that takes advantage of an exploit in the Bluetooth adapter.
+It's made by Fullmetal5 and it is the only exploit that works for the Wii mini but it can be used on the original Wii as well.
+It can be used to recover from certain bricks on the Wii or Wii mini as well, such as a Banner brick.

 For the original Wii, we recommend using [another exploit](/get-started) instead if you intend to install the Homebrew Channel and/or BootMii.
 {: .notice--info}

-BootMii can't be installed on the Wii Mini yet.
+BootMii can't be installed on the Wii mini yet.
 Please do **not** attempt to install it.
 We don't take any responsibility for bricking your console.
 {: .notice--warning}
 This exploit will not work on a Wii U's vWii.
 Please follow [this guide instead](https://wiiuguide.xyz/#/vwii/).
 {: .notice--warning}